 They organised a major mailing campaign across North America at their own expense and designed MedicAlert posters, which were mailed to hospitals, police chiefs and county sheriffs departments.

-A 24-hour phone service was launched to provide details on the person’s medical history, name, next of kin and address.
-Emblems now had a unique numbering on them to support this service.
-MedicAlert was also relocated from the Collins’ house to two rooms at the Lilliam Collins Hospital, which was founded by Dr Collins’ father.
+A 24-hour phone service was launched to provide details on the person's medical history, name, next of kin and address.
+MedicAlert discs now had a unique numbering on them to support this service.
+MedicAlert was also relocated from the Collins' house to two rooms at the Lilliam Collins Hospital, which was founded by Dr Collins' father.

 The Canadian MedicAlert Foundation was formed as a non-profit organisation in Toronto.
-This was closely followed by New Zealand and the UK.
+This was closely followed by New Zealand and in 1964 by the UK.
 With support from The Lions Club printing an article about MedicAlert in their international magazine, the Collins family took a six week tour around Europe, to promote MedicAlert to interested Lion Clubs.

 Helped by the Lions Clubs and in particular Denis Gilchrist, a former Chair of The MedicAlert Foundation and International Director, the word of MedicAlert spread in Great Britain and the Republic of Ireland.
 MedicAlert became a registered charity, modernising over the years and launching an emergency phone number housed within the London Ambulance Service with translators for over 100 languages.